commanded/commanded/README.md

     mix event_store.create
     ```

-### Greg Young's Event store
+### Greg Young's Event Store

 This adapter uses the [Extreme](https://github.com/exponentially/extreme) Elixir TCP client to connect to the Event Store.

 1. Add `commanded_extreme_adapter` to your list of dependencies in `mix.exs`: